MitchForest/wordwise/.pm/epics/epic-002-ai-enhanced-suggestions/sprint-001.5-enhancement-improvements.md

 **Epic**: 002 - AI-Enhanced Suggestions
 **Duration**: 2 days
-**Status**: Planning
+**Status**: In Progress (Day 1)
 **Priority**: High (Critical bug fixes)

 ## Sprint Goal
 Fix critical bugs in the AI enhancement system and improve user experience based on initial feedback.
-Focus on performance, selective enhancement, and better UI controls.
+Implement a comprehensive AI enhancement strategy that includes immediate enhancement of new suggestions, detection of additional errors, and performance optimizations.

 ## Critical Issues to Fix

-### 1. Document-wide SEO Suggestions Error
+### 1. Document-wide SEO Suggestions Error ✅
 **Problem**: SEO suggestions created with `createDocumentSuggestion` have no position, causing "No position found" errors when trying to apply fixes.
 **Impact**: Users cannot interact with SEO suggestions properly.
+**Solution**: Added special handling for document-wide suggestions that end with '-global' to open SEO modal or show toast instead of trying to apply text changes.

 ### 2. AI Enhancements Lost on Refresh
 **Problem**: Enhanced suggestions are only stored in component state and disappear on page refresh.
 **Impact**: Poor user experience, wasted API calls.

 ### 3. Performance & UX Issues
-- 2-second delay feels too slow
+- 2-second delay feels too slow ✅ (Reduced to 1 second)
-- AI enhances suggestions that already have good fixes
+- AI enhances suggestions that already have good fixes ✅ (Added selective enhancement)
-- No bulk actions (Apply All/Ignore All)
+- No bulk actions (Apply All/Ignore All) ✅ (Added buttons)
 - Processing all suggestions at once causes UI lag

 ## Implementation Plan